durukankizilarslan/python-for-everybody/README.md

 # Contents of the course:
 What is programming?
 What is Python?
 Hardware Architecture
 How To Install Python
 Python Interpreter and Executing Python Files

+## Python Language  (Chapter 1)
+Syntax Errors
+Reserved Words
+Program Flow - Sequential Steps
+Conditional Steps (if)
+Repeated Steps (while)

+## Variables, Expressions and Statements (Chapter 2)